Skip to content

 Features:

-• Hover tooltips hover over the plot to display a pop-up with the hour under the cursor and the power flow for each displayed line at that time.
+• Tooltips appear when your cursor hovers over the plot, showing the hour and power flow for each displayed line at each hour.

 • Line-loading filter filters the table by line-loading category:

-• lines whose loading exceeds 80% at least once, and
+• Lines whose loading exceeds 80% at least once

 Line Loading (% of rating):